marychew97/python_tutorial/README.md

 # Web Frequency Counter
 Extracted from the website https://www.nomadicmatt.com/travel-blog using requests <br>
-Extracted words, remove symbols and count the word frequency
+Extract words, remove symbols and count the word frequency